 Location: Walia Ethiopian Restaurant- 11 Village Plz, South Orange, NJ 07079

 For my full Yelp Review- Read Trixie N.‘s review of Walia Ethiopian Restaurant on Yelp

 The Twenties Restaurant- The Claridge Hotel

 The Twenties Restaurant is a classic eatery inside the 1930’s Claridge Hotel in Atlantic City.
 The menu items on average range from $15-30 for sandwiches and entrees.
-They also serve a nice wine and champagne selection, so you can live it up in a classic tradition if that is your thing.
+They also offer a nice wine and champagne selection, and you can live it up in a classic tradition, if that is your thing.